 II.c.
 Biology and suitability of the study system

 We propose to test predictions of our model experimentally, in mice (Mus musculus) infected with whipworms (Trichuris muris).
-To support our experimental work, we will draw upon the trichurid immunology expertise of our new collaborators Professors Kathryn Else and Richard Grencis and the microbiological expertise of collaborator Professor Ken Cadwell, who is already a key collaborator on our rewilding work [54, 55] and continues enthusiastically in this role.
 Trichuris muris is a natural gastrointestinal nematode parasite of mice [66-68].
 Trichuris spp. (whipworms) are transmitted via the fecal-oral route and inhabit the caeca of many mammals [69].
-They burrow into the epithelium and, at high burdens, cause host wasting (e.g., T. trichiura in people [70]).
+They burrow into the epithelium and, at high burdens, cause host wasting [70].
 As for other helminth infections, rapid clearance of T. muris requires the development of a Th2-polarized immune response, and chronicity is associated with dominance of other T-helper subsets, especially Th1 [34, 35, 63].
 Th2 cells coordinate the activation of effector mechanisms such as mucins and antibodies that purge nematodes from the gut, whereas Th1 cells promote ineffective mechanisms such as phagocytosis [15].
 The nematodes, unsurprisingly (given that Th1 promotes worm survival), secrete and excrete products that immunomodulate the host [71] into deploying Th1- rather than Th2-associated effectors (e.g., [72]), including a recently described, highly abundant protein (p43) that ablates a key Th2 effector cytokine, interleukin(IL)-13 in vitro and in vivo [63].

 The Mus-Trichuris system thus has all of the ingredients necessary to test whether the mechanisms laid out in our mathematical model drive variation in infection duration.
 Two pieces of empirical evidence buttress our hypothesis.
 The first is that mouse strains have strikingly different dose-dependence in susceptibility to T. muris.
 Given a high dose of eggs, “susceptible” mouse strains produce a Th1-polarized response and become chronically infected, whereas “resistant” strains produce a Th2-polarized response and clear the infection quickly ([33-35], reviewed in [67, 68]).
 If the inoculating dose is reduced, now “resistant” strains become chronically infected, too.
 This pattern cannot be explained solely by changes in the strength of processes that generate negative feedback.
 For example, it might seem possible that worm establishment, biomass growth, and fecundity are density-dependent (a negative feedback mechanism), such that all three might be increased in low-dose infections, leading to longer infection durations.
 However, this has been ruled out by experimental work [73].
 Our theoretical results suggest that this puzzle is instead solved via the logic of Fig. 2, which shows that reducing dose leads to a chronic infection because the clearance-promoting Th2 positive feedback loop is never engaged, allowing the parasite to ‘fly beneath the radar’ of the immune system.